-Safeguarding Neobanks with Glasswall CDR
+Safeguarding neobanks with Glasswall CDR

 Having first come to market in the late 2000s, Neobanks are now well established as a powerful and disruptive influence on the banking industry worldwide.
 Collectively set to handle nearly $5 trillion in transactions this year alone, this new breed of branchless digital banks is expected to serve over 350 million customers by 2027.